anonhostpi/Auto-GPT-Wiki/Maintaining.md

 - Assign yourself to a card in the "In Progress" col, so people can see what you're up to.

-Discord:
+# Discord:

+One day:
 #maintainer-updates channel:
 Update when you clock in each day, with your TODOs.
 As you work, maintain this message, so that when you clock out it actually shows what you did (and things still to do) This way we can see what everyone's up to

-Reactions
+### Reactions
+Let's be creative:
 - 👀 (looking at it) -- if someone presents an issue (e.g. a pull-request) we don't want everyone looking at it.
     So whoever is looking at it, react with 👀
-- 👍 to request acknowledgement (or react to acknowledge that you've read it)
+- Ask for a 👍 to request acknowledgement (or react 👍 to acknowledge that you've read it)
 - ✅ job done (merged, finished, etc)
+- etc.

 # Organizing meetings